Raudibotn, a Gem in the Highlands of Iceland

 The Extinct volcanic crater of Raudibotn is a gem of rare beauty in the Highlands of Iceland.

-This is one of my favourite locations in Iceland; if you can make it here, it will probably become one of yours too.
+This is one of my favorite locations in Iceland; if you can make it here, it will probably become one of yours too.

-The contrasts and colours here are of otherworldly beauty.
+The contrasts and colors here are of otherworldly beauty.
 It is one of those locations you may think no one could have done any better if they tried to invent it.

 As only in Iceland can happen, you feel as if the earth was alive.
 You will feel the forces that created this beautiful landscape.